ARMmbed/mbed-cli/README.md

  * `toolchain` - Defines default toolchain for `compile` and `test` can be set through `mbed toolchain`.
 Default: none.
  * `ARM_PATH`, `GCC_ARM_PATH`, `IAR_PATH` - defines default path to ARM Compiler, GCC ARM and IAR Workbench toolchains.
 Default: none.
  * `protocol` - Defines the default protocol used for importing/cloning of programs and libraries.
 Possible values are `https`, `http` and `ssh`.
 Use `ssh` if you have generated and registered SSH keys (Public Key Authentication) with a service like GitHub, GitLab, Bitbucket, etc. Read more about SSH keys [here](https://help.github.com/articles/generating-an-ssh-key/) Default: `https`.
  * `depth` - Defines *clone* depth for importing/cloning and applies only to *Git* repositories.
-Note that while this option may improve cloning speed, it may also prevent you from correctly checking out a dependency tree when the reference revision hash older than the clone depth.
-Google `shallow clone` if you'd like to know more about using shallow clones.
+Note that while this option may improve cloning speed, it may also prevent you from correctly checking out a dependency tree when the reference revision hash is older than the clone depth.
+Read more about shallow clones [here](https://git-scm.com/docs/git-clone).
 Default: none.
  * `cache` (EXPERIMENTAL) - Defines local path that will be used to store minimalistic copies of the imported/cloned repositories and attempt to use them to minimize traffic and speed up future importing.
-Note that this is an experimental feature and should be used for stable and production-ready repositories only.
+This feature is still under development, so this should not be used within a production environment.
 Default: none (disabled).

 ## Known limitations